Azure/azure-powershell/src/HDInsight/HDInsight/help/Enable-AzHDInsightMonitoring.md

 ```

 ### -Name
-The name of the cluster to enable Operations Management Suite(OMS).
+The name of the cluster to enable monitoring.

 ```yaml
 Type: System.String